ni/semi-test-library-dotnet/README.md

 ## Contributing

 We welcome contributions!
-You can clone the project repository, build it, and install it by following these [instructions](contributing.md).
+You can clone the project repository, build it, and install it by following these [instructions](CONTRIBUTING.md).

 ## License

-**semi-test-lib-dotnet** is licensed under an MIT-style license (see [LICENSE](LICENSE)).
+**semi-test-lib-dotnet** is licensed under an MIT-style license (see [LICENSE.txt](LICENSE.txt)).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.